honghuy127/aegis-runtime-public/docs/research/aegis-runtime.md

 This work reframes agent reliability as a governance problem at the runtime layer, rather than a model-improvement problem.

+**Companion formalization**: [formal_math_modeling.md](formal_math_modeling.md) provides the mathematical model for the runtime transition system, budget vector, and termination guarantees described in this report.

 ---

 # 1. Problem Framing